moolah-ecommerce/wordpress-content-plugin/readme.txt

 == Changelog ==

+= 2.1.0 =

+Added the ability to load the management panel via an iframe or a new window.
+Improved the loading of the order interface in both a post and page.

+= 2.0.1 =

+Updating the Settings Page to provide more helpful instructions.

 = 2.0.0 =

 Initial Release of the Integration Plugin for Moolah 2.0.

-= 2.0.1 =

-Updating the Settings Page to provide more helpful instructions.